notaryproject/specifications/specs/trust-store-trust-policy.md

 ##### OCSP Download

-OCSP URLs can be obtained from the certificate's authority information access (AIA) extension as defined in [RFC-2560](https://datatracker.ietf.org/doc/html/rfc2560).
+OCSP URLs can be obtained from the certificate's authority information access (AIA) extension as defined in [RFC 6960](https://www.rfc-editor.org/rfc/rfc6960).
+If the certificate contains multiple OCSP URLs, then each URL is invoked in sequential order.
-Notary V2 will wait for a default threshold of 5 seconds to receive an OCSP response.
+For each OCSP URL, Notary V2 will wait for a default threshold of 5 seconds to receive an OCSP response.
+The user may be able to configure this threshold.
 If OCSP response is not available within the timeout threshold the revocation result will be "revocation unavailable".
-The user may be able to configure this threshold.

 ##### Revocation Checking with OCSP